wenyaoxue/expensereportutils/journal.md

 * added a red color while deleting
 * continue normalize.py - made sure to add date to details if not there already
 * arrow up and down to different transaction when editing- nice! using ele.focus()
+* realized I wasn't allowing capital letters, fixed (uh except for some reason this allows enter, now blocked explicitly
+* working on ambiguous transactions display + note update
+  * put in relevant parts of transaction styling/controlling
+* realized sometimes uncolor if edited not working properly - should be the same but showing as edited???
+  * space can be charcode 32 or charcode 160 - terrible news and so ridiculous and why oh why oh why, don't know how to replicate the issue - so sucky
+  * wrote my own freaking string comparison where if the characters are different but one's 32 and the other's 160 then it doesn't count as different - so so so so stupid
+* disallowed ctrl+b on note: can override the look of the innerHTML